eve-seat/seat/README.md

 ### Technical Summary ###
 API Keys are stored in the backend database and get updated as the schedule is configured.
 A cronjob gets kicked off every minute that checks which jobs need to be scheduled and actions as required.
 A 'job' can be defined as a set of categorized API calls to update certain part of a Character, Corporation, Eve or Map related information in the backend.
 More than 55 API Endpoints have been implemented and form part of these jobs.

+The SeAT backend can be run completely independant (without the frontend) and simply used to keep the database up to date, using the data in our own tools.

+### Demo Site ###
+You can test out SeAT at [http://eveseat.com/](http://eveseat.com/)

 ### Screenshots ###